Oxfam Australia: Events

-Oxfam Australia's biggest event is Trailwalker, which takes place annually in Sydney, Melbourne and Brisbane.
-In 2009 over 700 teams of four will take part in Trailwalker Melbourne.
-Each team must cover 100 km in 48 hours.
+Oxfam Australia's biggest event was Trailwalker, which took place annually in Sydney, Melbourne, Perth and Brisbane.
+In 2024 over 700 teams of four took part in the very last Oxfam Trailwalker Melbourne.
+Each team was required to cover 100 km in 48 hours, or 50km in 24 hours.

 Oxfam Trailwalker originated in Hong Kong in 1981 as a military training exercise for the Queens Gurkha Signals Regiment.
 In 1986, Oxfam Hong Kong was invited to co-organise the event and then in 1997, completely took it over.
-Over time, Oxfam Trailwalker became one of the largest fundraising sports events in Hong Kong and now also has massive success annually in the UK, New Zealand, Australia, Japan, and Belgium.
+Over time, Oxfam Trailwalker became one of the largest fundraising sports events in Hong Kong and has had massive success annually in the UK, New Zealand, Australia, Japan, and Belgium.

-Trailwalker is separate to the Walk Against Want, which was first held in 1967 as 45 km walk from Melbourne to Frankston.
+Trailwalker is separate to the Walk Against Want, which was first held in 1967 as a 45 km walk from Melbourne to Frankston.
 The Walk Against Want was a major Australian fundraising event in subsequent decades.
 Today community groups around Australia hold several Walk Against Wants throughout the year.